 Erika Tucker is an amateur model, SCUBA diver, guitar player, cooking vlogger and karaoke singer when she is not writing songs, taking photos or designing websites, graphic art, handbags, jewelry and other accessories.
-She is mom to 2 black pugs and lives with her husband of 10 years in Portland, Oregon.
+She is mom to 2 black pugs and lives with her husband in Portland, Oregon.
 This year, in addition, she's starting to write her own recipes for her YouTube Channel: Cooking With Wine.

 So, once upon a time, there was a girl.
 She was flipping through a magazine and saw an ad for a company that sold semi-precious stone beads and other jewelry-making materials.
 This was before the internet, and the girl was fascinated.
 She sent off the mail-order form with her first order and delved head-first into the heart-breaking and expensive world of making jewelry.
 Why heart-breaking?
 Well, initially, you make the jewelry for yourself.
 But then, as you are unable to reign in the inspiration and explosion of creativity, it becomes apparent that you cannot possibly wear all of this yourself.
 So you start gifting it to friends and relatives.